mbiesiad/awesome-translations/README.md

 - [Stack Overflow Q&A-2](https://stackoverflow.com/questions/754520/what-is-the-actual-differences-between-i18n-l10n-g11n-and-specifically-what-does) - What is the actual differences between i18n/l10n/g11n and specifically what does each mean for development?
 - [W3C](https://www.w3.org/International/questions/qa-i18n) - Localization vs. internationalization.
 - [Flutter i18n](https://flutter.dev/docs/development/accessibility-and-localization/internationalization) - Internationalizing Flutter apps.
-- [Language vs Dialect](https://speakt.com/what-is-the-difference-between-a-language-and-a-dialect/) - What is the difference between a language and a dialect?
 - [Computer-assisted translation](https://en.wikipedia.org/wiki/Computer-assisted_translation) - CAT (computer-aided translation) tools are typically understood to mean programs that specifically facilitate the actual translation process.
 This article describe: translation memory software, language search-engine software, terminology management software, alignment software, interactive machine translation, augmented translation.
 - [Approaches to Machine Translation](http://engineering.fuoye.edu.ng/journal/index.php/engineer/article/view/26/pdf) - A paper-review on different techniques for machine translation.
 - [Neural Machine Translation](https://jair.org/index.php/jair/article/view/12007/26611) - A paper-review that trace back the origins of modern NMT architectures to word and sentence embeddings and earlier examples of the encoder-decoder network family.
 It will conclude with a short survey of more recent trends in the field.